 There’s some argument in the productivity world that to-do lists are the worst thing that you could do from a psychological perspective as they never end.
 I think this can be true if we overestimate what needs to get done in a day.
 Sometimes I only put three things on my to-do list, then if I’m done that by 10 am, I head over to tomorrow’s list and start crushing that too.
 When I’m able to get ahead of my work, I feel really good about myself.

 However, I’ve also had seasons of life (like, right now), where my to-do list stresses me out because it’s constant and never-ending.
 When I let this get out of control, it really amps up my anxiety – something I actively try to manage and mitigate – so I have to remind myself that life is a marathon and I can only do so much in a day.
 This is a constant battle for me, and I’m pretty sure if you’re reading this, you can relate.

 Make sure your goals are meaningful to you (this is not a captain obvious throwaway comment)

 The key thing to changing your life and your daily habits is to choose things that are important to you.
 If your health is what you need to focus on, you need to find a way to make meal prep, fitness and sleep the foundation of your life, no matter what.
 If it’s your career or family, then that’s what needs to go first.
 The trick is that you can only successfully prioritize a few things at once.

 The reality is that very often we don’t achieve our goals because we don’t really want them badly enough.
 This happens typically when we set goals based on what we think others want for us rather than what we truly want for ourselves.
 Take time to be honest with yourself if you’re not getting where you want to go.
 Do you really want this badly enough to do what it takes to achieve your goal?

 So what’s on your to-do list?
-Any big hairy goals?
+Any big hairy goals for 2019?
 Do you use Evernote?
 I LOVE it.